Perfect Chirality with imperfect polarisation

-The extent to which the coupling between the MS and waveguide is unidirectional can be measured using the directional contrast, the difference between the power radiated forwards and backwards by a dipole source divided by the sum of the two, $D = ( |\mathbf{d}^{*} \cdot \mathbf{E}_f|^2 - |\mathbf{d}^{*} \cdot \mathbf{E}_b|^2 ) / (|\mathbf{d}^{*} \cdot \mathbf{E}_f|^2 + |\mathbf{d}^{*} \cdot \mathbf{E}_b|^2)$.
+The chirality can be measured using the directional contrast, the difference between the power radiated forwards and backwards divided by the sum of the two, $D = ( |\mathbf{d}^{*} \cdot \mathbf{E}_f|^2 - |\mathbf{d}^{*} \cdot \mathbf{E}_b|^2 ) / (|\mathbf{d}^{*} \cdot \mathbf{E}_f|^2 + |\mathbf{d}^{*} \cdot \mathbf{E}_b|^2)$.
 For a circular dipole it takes the same value as the (normalised) Stokes parameter describing the degree of circular polarisation $D = S_3 = 2 \, \text{Im}(E_x^* E_y)/|\mathbf{E}|^2$ \cite{us_disorder}.
-In figure \ref{map}(a) we assess a typical photonic crystal waveguide mode.
-This mode has crystal momentum $k_x = 0.395 (2\pi / a)$, for lattice constant $a$ \cite{mpb}, and the structural parameters are as the W1 in \cite{optimal_us}.
+In figure \ref{map}(a) we assess a typical photonic crystal waveguide mode with wavevector $k_x = 0.395 (2\pi / a)$, for lattice constant $a$ \cite{mpb}.
+The hole radii/slab height are $r=0.3a$ and $h=0.6a$ respectively as in \cite{optimal_us}.
 The polarisation varies spatially, such that a circular dipole is strongly directional ($|D|\geq0.9$) over small areas as indicated by the darkest shading.
 However, for each location (except on lines of zero area) there is a dipole that is unidirectional.
-We consider a specific elliptical dipole as shown, which is ``half circular'' in the sense that $S_3 = S_1 = 1/\sqrt{2}$, with $S_1 = (|E_y|^2-|E_x|^2)/|\mathbf{E}|^2$ the Stokes parameter for rectilinear linear polarisation.
+A specific elliptical dipole is shown, which is ``half circular'' in the sense that $S_3 = S_1 = 1/\sqrt{2}$, with $S_1 = (|E_y|^2-|E_x|^2)/|\mathbf{E}|^2$ the Stokes parameter for rectilinear polarisation.
 It is noticeable that with this dipole a far larger area in the waveguide is useful for unidirectional coupling.
 Finally we mark the areas for which there exists a dipole that is at least half-circular ($S_3 \geq 1/\sqrt{2}$) which has $|D|\geq0.9$.
-This area is $\sim 30$ times larger than the area in which high $|D|$ occurs with a circular dipole.
+This area is $\sim 30$ times larger than that in which $|D|>0.9$ occurs with a circular dipole.
+Had we considered $|D|>0.95$ the increase would instead be $\sim \times 45$ \cite{supplementary}.